RapunSL: Untangling Quantum Computing with Separation, Linear Combination and Mixing: More on the Logic

 \begin{remark} In this paper, we defined the incompatibility relation only for the specific resource ring $\Res$.
-This definition extends to any resource ring $R$ by adopting \cref{cond:incom-basic-prop:1} $\land$ \cref{cond:incom-basic-prop:2} as axioms.
-These conditions \cref{cond:incom-basic-prop:1} and \cref{cond:incom-basic-prop:2} are not equivalent in general, so both are required. $\Cref{lem:incomp-closed-under-mult-add}$ holds for arbitrary $R$, and all soundness proof in this subsection can be done with this general definition.
-We note that the condition \cref{cond:incom-basic-prop:1} captures the essence of incompatibility, whereas \cref{cond:incom-basic-prop:2} is required for the soundness of \ref{lrule:sum-precise} and \ref{lrule:sum-unframe}. \end{remark}
+This definition extends to any resource ring $R$ by adopting \labelcref{cond:incom-basic-prop:1} $\land$ \labelcref{cond:incom-basic-prop:2} as axioms.
+These conditions \labelcref{cond:incom-basic-prop:1} and \labelcref{cond:incom-basic-prop:2} are not equivalent in general, so both are required. \Cref{lem:incomp-closed-under-mult-add} holds for arbitrary $R$, and all soundness proof in this subsection can be done with this general definition.
+We note that the condition \labelcref{cond:incom-basic-prop:1} captures the essence of incompatibility, whereas \labelcref{cond:incom-basic-prop:2} is required for the soundness of \ref{lrule:sum-precise} and \ref{lrule:sum-unframe}. \end{remark}